AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Cryptography.md

 ## Approach

-- The Salsa20 cipher used in the challenge code does not seem to have any way to feasably decode it, so the weakest link in this case is the `zlib` library.
+- The Salsa20 cipher used in the challenge code does not seem to have any way to feasably decrypt it, so the weakest link in this case is the `zlib` library.
 The code outputs the length of the enrypted text in each iteration, and appending bits of the flag (greater than 3 characters) means zlib compresses the string down.
-Since the start of the flag (`picoCTF{`) is known, it is possible to iterate through printable characters to figure out the flag.
+- Since the start of the flag (`picoCTF{`) is known, it is possible to iterate through printable characters to figure out the flag.
 ```
 import string